 Thibauld joined Watsi on August 3rd, 2016.
 Seven years ago, Thibauld joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thibauld's most recent donation traveled 5,300 miles to support Zaw, a 29-year-old man from Burma, to fund heart surgery.
+Thibauld's most recent donation traveled 3,900 miles to support Mourine, a bright 9-year-old student from Kenya, to fund clubfoot surgery.

 Zaw, who is 29 years old, lives with his wife and extended family members in Karen State, Burma.
 He and his wife are currently unemployed, although Zaw hopes to work as a second-hand motorbike seller.
 Zaw has had an irregular heartbeat since he was 10 years old.
 Although he visited a local clinic as a child, he was never provided a definitive diagnosis.
 By January 2022, he began to experience fatigue.
 His back and neck were stiff, and he lost his appetite.
 He also had difficulty sleeping, experienced a persistent cough and body aches, and his lips turned blue.
 After multiple hospital visits, Zaw was told he had a heart condition that required surgery.
 Unable to afford surgery in Burma, Zaw sought affordable care at Mae Tao Clinic (MTC) in Thailand.
 With the help of our medical partner, Burma Children Medical Fund, he received a free echocardiogram, which revealed he had mitral valve regurgitation, atrial valve regurgitation, pulmonary valve regurgitation, and patent ductus arteriosus.
 He is now scheduled for a procedure at Kasemrad Prachachuen Hospital in Bangkok on April 18th to repair or replace three of his valves and address any other issues with his heart.
 Currently, Zaw continues to experience fatigue, thus he is unable to work.
 He experiences shortness of breath and a racing heartbeat, for which he requires oxygen therapy three times a day.
 He needs your help to raise the $1,500 to fund his life-changing surgery.
 Zaw said: “I want to be free from this disease as soon as possible.
 Thank you all for helping with my treatment cost.”